Interior-Point-based H2 Controller Synthesis for Compartmental Systems: First-Order Method

 \section{First-Order Method}

 To the best of our knowledge, in $H_2$ control setting, most existing works deal with inequality constraints via dual methods, including the alternating direction method of multipliers (ADMM) and the augmented Lagrangian Method (ALM).
 However, although they have shown great performance, the convergence of these methods is not guaranteed in most non-convex cases.
-Other first-order methods such as projected gradient descent (PGD) can guarantee convergence, but the speed is rather slow.
+Other first-order methods such as projected gradient descent (PGD) could lead to infeasible projection points, since the boundary points of \eqref{equivalent problem} may not be a stabilizing gain \cite{valcher2018state}.
 In this section, we propose a first-order interior point method (FIPM) to solve \eqref{equivalent problem}.
-There are two main advantages of this method: 1) It has been shown that FIPM has great performance in small-scale problems.
-2) The solution in each iteration always exists in the feasible region, making it converge easier.
-We will show that FIPM converges to a
+We will show that FIPM converges to a stationary point of the original problem.
+We first reformulate \eqref{equivalent problem} into the following unconstrained problem.